Yemen's Hodeida calm after ceasefire takes effect

 Residents said that daily fighting would usually be fierce in the evening and at night, before coming to a standstill at dawn.

-The two warring sides have however welcomed the truce in the strategic Red Sea province.
+The two warring sides have welcomed the truce in the strategic Red Sea province.

-Both the internationally-recognised government and the Huthi rebels said they would comply with the ceasefire.

-The United Nations said on Monday that the deal was to be implemented at midnight, even though the agreement reached in Sweden last week included an "immediate ceasefire" in Hodeida and its surroundings.
+The agreement reached last week included an "immediate ceasefire" in Hodeida and its surrounds, but the truce was delayed as fighting continued.

-A UN official, who requested anonymity, told AFP that the delay was necessary for "operational reasons".

 - Hodeida residents 'hopeful' -